Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control: Local Resampler Algorithm

-Most real data sets contain missing values.
-The proposed method does not naturally handle missing values.
-The missing values must be imputed beforehand.
-However, the analyst may require missing values in the synthetic data as in the real data.
-In that case, missing values can be imputed, for example, with the MICE algorithm \citep{van1999flexible}, and the missingness propensities of each variable can be converted into variables.
-The missingness propensity scores, then, can be treated as another variable in the $\bm x _i$ vector, and they can be synthesized.
-From the synthesized missingness indicators, we can stochastically generate missing values.\footnote{This methodology is efficiently implemented by an R package named \textbf{synthpop} \citep{nowok2016synthpop}. }
+The presence of missing values is a common issue in real-world datasets.
+The proposed method does not naturally handle missing values, and missing values should be imputed prior to the synthesis process.
+However, the analyst may opt to have missing values in the synthetic data as in the real data.
+In that case, missing values can be imputed, for example, with the MICE algorithm \citep{van1999flexible} while retaining the missingness indicators of each variable as a separate variable.
+The missingness indicators for each variable can be treated as an additional variable in the vector $\bm x _i$ and synthesized.
+Based on the synthesized missingness indicators (the missingness propensities), missing values can be generated stochastically.